 - 4.1.2 Documentation Requirements: The developer is required to provide sufficient documentation to the County Administrator to ensure the standards of this Manual and Section are being met.
 Although general data requirements are located in Section 4.2, additional or special documentation requirements for projects may be required due to differences in their complexity, potential offsite impacts and other factors. - 4.1.3 Finished Floor Elevation Requirements: Criteria for the minimum finish floor elevation can be found in the most current copy of the Hillsborough County Construction Code.
 Finished floor elevations shall be at or above the appropriate Federal Emergency Management Agency (FEMA) or County-adopted (by the Board of County Commissioners (BOCC) or County Administrator) 100-year flood elevation plus the applicable freeboard height. - 4.1.4 General Grading and Excavation Requirements - 4.1.4.1 General Grading - a) Indiscriminate development can change established drainage patterns and create problems which then defy practical solution.
-Therefore, the Hillsborough County Land Development Code stipulates (exclusive of exemptions) an appropriate permit (Natural Resources permit) for any action which changes the existing and/or natural contours of a site. - b) Sites must be graded such that all stormwater runoff drains in a manner no worse than that which occurred during the predevelopment condition along private property boundaries, with any excess runoff directed to the nearest public right-of-way or drainage facility having capacity, without crossing or causing detrimental impact to adjacent property.
+Therefore, the Hillsborough County Land Development Code stipulates (exclusive of exemptions) an appropriate permit (Natural Resources permit) for any action which changes the existing and/or natural contours of a site. - b) Sites must be graded such that all stormwater runoff from areas not collected onsite and discharging offsite do not exceed the pre-development condition.
 A Design Deviation to this grading policy may be granted when the site topography is such that there is no practical way to divert all excess runoff to the street or drainage facility with adequate capacity.
 However, portions which may be allowed to continue to drain according to natural patterns will be restricted to pervious areas left in a natural configuration and the runoff patterns are clearly indicated by preconstruction elevations.
 This Design Deviation is not applicable for side slopes of filled areas. - c) The proposed work must comply with the following requirements: - 1) Side Slope: Unless restrained by an adequate retaining wall terracing or other accepted stabilizing method, the maximum side slope for any fill shall be one foot vertical and two feet horizontal. - 2) Erosion Control: All sites must have an erosion control plan addressing waterborne erosion, windblown erosion, and sediment deposited by vehicles entering or leaving the site.
 Refer to Section 13.0.
 In all instances, the plan must remain in effect until the site is permanently vegetated. - 4.1.4.2 General Excavation and Pond Requirements: Proposed excavation must comply with the following requirements.
 Standards for mines and borrow pits are not addressed in this Manual. - a) Setback: The minimum horizontal setback from any property line to any part of a pond that is higher than the adjacent ground (toe of slope or maintenance berm) is five feet.
 The maintenance berm shall not be considered as a part of the setback.
 No part of the maintenance berm shall encroach into the setback.
 The minimum horizontal separation from any sidewalk, normal pedestrian area, slab or grade type patio, vehicle driving or parking area or leisure activity area to the top of bank for any excavation is five feet unless separated from the excavation by a fence (as specified in the following).
 The maximum constructed slope within a setback area is one-foot vertical to eight feet horizontal.